-We have audited the financial statements and the supplementary information (excluding the information relating to Credit and Market Risk Exposures and Capital Adequacy on pages 58 - 59) of MUFG Bank, Ltd. - Auckland Branch (the 'Branch' and 'the Banking Group').
+We have audited the financial statements and the supplementary information (excluding the information relating to Credit and Market Risk Exposures and Capital Adequacy on pages 60 to 61) of MUFG Bank, Ltd. - Auckland Branch (the 'Branch' and 'the Banking Group') for the year ended 31 March 2025.

-The financial statements comprise the statement of financial position as at 31 March 2024, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.
+The financial statements comprise the statement of financial position as at 31 March 2025, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.